GE2025: Understand Your Candidate

 - View contesting parties and candidates, including candidate profile and background, parliamentary engagement, and manifesto summaries

-- My main differentiation was to go beyond constituency lookup, but to provide info for one to build a basic understanding of their choice and serve as a springboard for their further exploration
+- My main differentiation was to go beyond constituency lookup, but to provide information for one to build a basic understanding of their choice and serve as a springboard for their further exploration

 Screenshots